umanzorurrutia/cse15l-lab-reports/lab1-report.md

 lecture1/Hello.java
 ```
 - `ls` with a file path returns the path of the file as long as the file exists.
+- In this example, the working directory was home.
+I used `ls` with the Hello.java file path which returned the Hello.java file path.

 ### `cat` Tests